 We arrived in Anchorage Saturday around 3:00 PM.
 We thought about renting a car since our pre trip meeting was not until Sunday night for dinner.
 We changed our minds when the car was going to cost $500/day.

 We stayed the first 2 nights at the Lakefront hotel, there was plenty for us to see nearby so we didn’t mind not having a car.
-The hotel had super friendly shuttle drivers that would take you to the local attractions.
+The hotel had super friendly shuttle drivers that would take you to the local attractions

 http://www.millenniumhotels.com/en/anchorage/the-lakefront-anchorage/

-There were 3 airports very close to the hotel: Float planes, Bush Planes and Ted Stevens International.
+There are 3 airports very close to the hotel: Float planes, Bush Planes and Ted Stevens International.
 It was a very busy area, float planes would fly right over the hotel and land on Lake Hood.

 Leann looking for birds behind the hotel